ARTICLE CONTINUES BELOW

 - How they are currently serving the customers

-- What the customers think about these services/goods (i.e. consider how and where you can improve)
+- Customers’ opinions and perceptions of its services/goods (i.e. consider how and where you can improve)

 - What the customers wish for (i.e. find out what your organization can add)